 - Melt the rest of the butter over low-medium heat.

 - Slowly add 2 tablespoons of the flour, mixing constantly, until flour if fully incorporated.
-You can may need the additional flour.
-We're trying to make a roux.
-Once all desired flour is added, continue to mix and allow mixture to cook for 1-2 minutes.
-It'll darken slightly, this allows the flour to fully incorporate and removes any floury taste.
+You may need the additional flour.
+We're trying to make a roux, no lumps of the flour should remain.
+Once all desired flour is added, continue to stir the roux and allow it to cook for 1-2 minutes.
+It'll darken slightly, this allows the flour to fully incorporate and is important to remove any floury taste.

-- Add vegetable stock.
+- Add the vegetable stock.
 Continue to mix to incorporate.

 - Allow mixture to cook, stirring occasionally, for 10 minutes.
-It'll thicken as the stock incorporates.
+The mixture will thicken as the stock incorporates.